400.10 Purpose of the DDPAS-4

 400.20 Required Documentation

-In order for the PAS agency to substantiate the determination, the DDPAS-4 must:
+In order for the ISC agency to substantiate the determination, the DDPAS-4 must:

 - provide a clear and concise justification for the determination as to whether the individual does or does not require 24-hour nursing care.

 - An individual does not need nursing care if there is no need for a nurse to be available on a 24-hour basis, as evidenced by all of the following conditions:

 - The individual's medical and physical condition are stable.